wilsonzlin/edgesearch/demo/work-at-microsoft/README.md

 ### Data

-Data fetching and processing is done by [data.ts](./build/src/data/data.ts).
+Data fetching and processing is done by [data.ts](./build/data/data.ts).

 ### Build

-Both the worker and client app need to be built. [client.ts](./build/src/client/client.ts) and [worker.js](./build/src/worker/worker.ts) take care of building.
+Both the worker and client app need to be built. [client.ts](./build/client/client.ts) and [npm run build-worker](./build/package.json) take care of building.

 Building the worker requires at least clang 7 and lld 7.
 See [Edgesearch](https://github.com/wilsonzlin/edgesearch) for more details.